gvwilson/thirdbit/src/fiction/still-book/index.md

 She crossed an old stone bridge over a canal.
 A block later, she found herself on the edge of a market square.
 It was the size of a city block, and filled with carts and stalls and sound.
-And puppets---so many puppets.
+And puppets—so many puppets.

 Someone bumped into her from behind. "'Scuse me," he muttered, not slowing down.
 She stepped out of the way and let the world flow past her until her clockwork stopped racing.

-Hunger drove her to move again a few minutes later---hunger, and the smell of hot oil somewhere nearby.
+Hunger drove her to move again a few minutes later—hunger, and the smell of hot oil somewhere nearby.
 Hesitantly, still hugging her violin tight to her chest, she stepped into the crowd and set off to find the source of the aroma.